zycgit/dbvisitor/README.en.md

 ### Paging query

-HasorDB's paging capability is supported only at the 'LambdaTemplate', 'BaseMapper', and 'Mapper DAO' levels.
+dbVisitor's paging capability is supported only at the 'LambdaTemplate', 'BaseMapper', and 'Mapper DAO' levels.
 The following are different ways of using:

 Use 'LambdaTemplate' for paging queries